Together Duke: Advancing Excellence Through Community

 Re-envisioning Graduate Education

-- Students can pursue training in methods and fields outside of their core programs through Graduate Student Training Enhancement Grants or the Duke Doctoral Academy;
+- Students can pursue training in methods and fields beyond their core programs through Graduate Student Training Enhancement Grants or the Duke Doctoral Academy;

 - Versatile Humanists at Duke provides resources to enrich and broaden PhD training for Duke students in the humanities and interpretive social sciences, including internships, advising and mentoring, and collaborative research opportunities.